Code Review Is the New Bottleneck (And What to Do About It)

 1. Implement AI-Assisted First-Pass Review

-GitHub reports that Copilot code review reached 60 million reviews by March 2026, up 10x from its April 2025 launch.
+GitHub reports that Copilot code review reached 60 million reviews by spring 2026, up 10x from its April 2025 launch and accounting for more than one in five code reviews on the platform.
 In 71% of reviews, it surfaces actionable feedback, averaging 5.1 comments per review focused on correctness and architectural integrity rather than style pedantry.

 Senior Engineer